coder/coder/docs/reference/api/authorization.md

 To perform this operation, you must be authenticated.
 [Learn more](authentication.md).

-## Change password with a one-time-passcode.
+## Change password with a one-time passcode.

 ### Code samples